dsl-logo

 Interstate flight inconvenience cover

-Covers domestic travel for risks like cancellation, delay and loss of luggage.
+Provides protection for domestic travel against cancellations, delays and luggage loss.
 Around 94% of cards offering international travel insurance also offer this kind of domestic cover, Money.com.au’s analysis shows.

 Medical square icon